-It has been medically proven that the most successful rehab therapy is inpatient treatment.
+There are several services to choose from in Mesa, Arizona.
 Inpatient treatment consists of 24-hour supervised, medically managed care where the recovering addict enrolls in a live-in facility, removing themselves from all conditions that made it easier for them to use.
-Outpatient care is also a proven method, and is available to those who are unable to enroll inpatient care do to work or family obligations, or those who are unable to afford inpatient care as it is generally more expensive.
+Outpatient care is also a proven method and is available to those who are unable to enroll inpatient care do to work or family obligations, or those who are unable to afford inpatient care as it is generally more expensive.

 Cognitive-behavioral treatment is also an effective type of therapy.
 Cognitive-behavioral therapy helps recovering addicts gain awareness of the effect of substances on them.
 Additionally, it helps them realize how they affect the lives of friends and family.
 Recovering addicts gain vital coping skills that aid them in adapting to situations in life that might have otherwise lead them to abuse substances.

 Family therapy is beneficial for those recovering addicts who have severed family relationships that need restoring.
 Here, addicts will receive communication skills and other therapy that allows them to restore relationships in their family, and rebuild the family unit that is so important in the successful recovery of addicts.